jrroosevelt/VS2PCG/Card clarifications A-L.md

 - When you're done rearranging, there must be at least one passenger.
 - Put the Vehicle card close to each of its passengers and announce who is "on board."

+**While a Vehicle has only one passenger, it works just like any other equipment.** If its passenger gets turned face down or leaves play, the Vehicle will get KO'd.
+If an effect moves the passenger to a different row, the Vehicle will move with them.

+**While a Vehicle has more than one passenger, it works a little differently.** If a passenger gets turned face down or leaves play, it becomes unequipped from the Vehicle, but the Vehicle rea

 ^(Source: Rule Insert)